-Mr. Cummings has been a guest artist for the Metropolitan Opera Guild's Masterly Singing Series, performing selections from Verdi's Macbeth and Falstaff, and he will return in October 2013 to perform excepts as Scarpia from Tosca.
-Other performances by Mr. Cummings include the title role in Le nozze di Figaro with OperaDelaware, Ben in The Telephone for Natchez Opera, Mozart’s Figaro at the Kimmel Center in Philadelphia, Germont in La Traviata, Renato in Un ballo in maschera and Amonasro in Aida with New Jersey Association of Verismo Opera, Tonio in I Pagliacci with the Rockland Opera Society, Escamillo in La Tragédie de Carmen with Hubbard Hall Opera Theater, Zurga in Les Pêcheurs de Perles with The Opera Company of Middlebury in Vermont, Il Conte Almaviva in Le nozze di Figaro with Dell'arte Opera Ensemble, and supporting roles for DiCapo Opera Theatre, Lake George Opera, and Metro Lyric Opera of New Jersey.
+Mr. Cummings made his Carnegie Hall debut in 2010 in the title role of Rigoletto with the New York Lyric Opera.
+He has also been a guest artist for the Metropolitan Opera Guild's Masterly Singing Series, performing selections from Verdi's Macbeth and Falstaff and Puccini's Tosca.
+His 2012 performance as Renato in Un ballo in maschera for Union Avenue Opera in St. Louis was praised for “…fine singing …, most notably [by]Andrew Cummings, whose powerful baritone as Renato provides this production with its most glorious moments…” [Ladue News, 7/2/12] Other operatic performances include Conte di Luna in Il trovatore for Opera in the Heights in Houston, the title role in Le nozze di Figaro with OperaDelaware, Ben in The Telephone for Natchez Opera, Mozart’s Figaro at the Kimmel Center in Philadelphia, Amonasro in Aida with New Jersey Association of Verismo Opera, Tonio in I Pagliacci with the Rockland Opera Society, Escamillo in La Tragédie de Carmen with Hubbard Hall Opera Theater, Zurga in Les Pêcheurs de Perles with The Opera Company of Middlebury in Vermont, Il Conte Almaviva in Le nozze di Figaro with Dell'arte Opera Ensemble, and supporting roles for DiCapo Opera Theatre, Lake George Opera, and Metro Lyric Opera of New Jersey.